 1.2.1.
 Option Securities.
-For the purposes of covering any over-allotments in connection with the distribution and sale of the Firm Shares, the Company hereby grants to the Underwriters an option to purchase up to $[\bullet]$ additional shares of Common Stock and/or additional Pre-Funded Warrants to purchase up to [] additional shares of Common Stock, together representing an aggregate of fifteen percent (15%) of the Firm Securities sold in the offering, from the Company (the "Over-allotment Option").
-Such $[\bullet]$ additional shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Shares."
-Such additional Pre-Funded Warrants to purchase $[]$ shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Shares."
-Such additional Pre-Funded Warrants to purchase $[]$ shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Shares."
-The Option Pre-Funded Warrants."
-The Option Shares and Option Pre-Funded Warrants may be referred to herein collectively as the "Option Securities."
-The purchase price to be paid per Option Share and per Option Pre-Funded Warrant shall be equal to the price per Firm Share and per Firm Pre-Funded Warrant in Section 1.1.1 hereof.
+For the purposes of covering any over-allotments in connection with the distribution and sale of the Firm Securities, the Company hereby grants to the Underwriters an option to purchase up to [•] additional shares of Common Stock and/or additional Pre-Funded Warrants and/or Warrants to purchase up to [] additional shares of Common Stock, together representing an aggregate of fifteen percent (15%) of the Firm Securities sold in the offering, from the Company (the "Over-allotment Option").
+Such [•] additional shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Shares."
+Such additional Warrants to purchase [] shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Warrants."
+Such additional Pre-Funded Warrants to purchase [] shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Pre-Funded Warrants."
+The Option Shares, Option Pre-Funded Warrants and Option Warrants may be referred to herein collectively as the "Option Securities."
+The purchase price to be paid per Option Share and per Option Pre-Funded Warrant shall be equal to the price per Firm Share, per Firm Pre-Funded Warrant and per Firm Warrant in Section 1.1.1 hereof, in each case, less \$0.01 per share.
+The purchase price to be paid per Option Warrant shall be \$0.0093 per Option Warrant.
 The Firm Securities and the Option Securities are hereinafter referred to together as the "Public Securities."
-The offering and sale of the Public Securities is hereinafter referred to as the "Offering."
+The Public Securities shall be issued directly by the Company and shall have the rights and privileges described in the Registration the rights and privileges set forth in, a warrant agreement, dated on or before the Closing Date, between the Company and American Stock Transfer & Trust Company, LLC as warrant agent (the "Warrant Agreement").
+The offering and sale of the Public Securities is he